-A business park environment is defined as a location where the retail services are conducted in a business park or dedicated and permanent office space clearly listed as a business on a marquee or building directory.
+A business park environment is defined as a location where the retail services are conducted in a business park or dedicated, and permanent office space clearly listed as a business on a marquee or building directory.
+Business parks do not include co-working spaces.